Country Finishing Style

 Stain is material for coloring the wood furniture.
 To make the country

-style finish, we can manipulate the stain application with some special techniques.
+style finish, you can manipulate the stain application with some special techniques.
 The stain can be highlighted or rubbed off to

-make the ware looked.
-The stain can be applied in the uneven thickness by padding to make
+make the ware look The stain can be applied in the uneven thickness by padding to make

-smudge looked.
-The stain can also be spattered or splashed to make spatter, dirty looked or watermark.
+smudge look.
+The stain can also be spattered or splashed to make a spatter, dirty look, or watermark.

 If the paint or base coat is used,

-then we can make the rubbed off, chipping or crackle effect to make the more dramatic
+then you can make the rubbed off, chipping, or crackle effect to make the more dramatic

 rubbed off paint finish